Labyrinth65/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+They provide a way to persist data across requests, such as for authentication (logging in)

 2. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes passwords, implements salting both manually and automatically, and has the option for multiple hashing rounds

 3. What does bcrypt do to slow down attackers?

+hashing multiple rounds - can scale with computing power and the number of iterations can be increased freely

 4. What are the three parts of the JSON Web Token?

+the header (algorithm with token type), payload (information stored in the token), and signature (combining header and payload with a secret signing)

 ## Project Set Up